rodriguezrafa/reddit-vue/README.md

     To dismiss a single post a vuex action is executed with the  posts index and the only necessary thing if to run a splice methond on the postList with the index.
 For Dismissing all post another vuex action is execute and it remplaces the postList array with an empty array

     There a transition-group tag on the code to allow me to add an effect when a single or all post are removed.

+6. Fetching data

+    The best and fastest way to fetch data using reddit api was hitting an endpoint (https://www.reddit.com/r/Vue/new.json?sort=new) that give as response an object with the lastes post in the Vue subreddit.

+    For fetching the data I used axios in the App.vue component as soon it is created and send the response object to vuex via action to be compared with the localStorage in case it applies or saving the posts list directly